BrandonnGonzalez/ai110-module2show-pawpal-starter/reflection.md

 **a.
 How you used AI**

 - How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?
+- I used AI tools for all sort of ideas and tasks throughout the project.
+I had it not only help me with brainstorming and designing the mermaid diagram, but also advancing into the app with uni tests and more.
 - What kinds of prompts or questions were most helpful?
+- Definitely using the "ask before edits mode" and the planning mode to brainstorm and give it as much context as possible before building so that it would make less mistakes and go in the right direction a lot easier.

 **b.
 Judgment and verification**

 - Describe one moment where you did not accept an AI suggestion as-is.
+- One moment when i was creating the unit tests, they were just way too complicated and not as straight forward as it shouldve been.
+I rewinded the code and forked the previous chat and fed it more context and strict rules in plan mode until it gave me a solid walkthrough, then allowed it to code with my approved changes.
 - How did you evaluate or verify what the AI suggested?
+- I made sure to test things manually and read through every code change it wanted to make, while also having it explain itself.
+I also follow a rule to where if I cannot explain what the AI is wanting to do or change, then that means I should not approve the change.

 ---